iewaij/data-analytics-bank-marketing/docs/content/05_evaluation.md

 # Evaluation

-From the Confusion Matrix, we can deride some key performance metrics.
+From the Confusion Matrix, we can derive some key performance metrics.
 The false positive rate (FPR) measures the error rate of the negative outcomes:

 $$
 FPR = \frac{FP}{N} = \frac{FP}{FP+TN}